sinjab/ollama-reranker-test/MODEL_SETUP.md

 ---

 **Note**: All models are quantized to Q4_K_M for optimal balance between performance and accuracy.
 Original model weights are from BAAI (BGE) and Qwen teams.
+The critical TEMPLATE directive fix enables BGE cross-encoder models to work perfectly with Ollama's reranking API.